danheron/Heron.MudCalendar/README.md

 MudCalendar relies on MudBlazor.
 Follow the installation instructions for [MudBlazor](https://mudblazor.com/getting-started/installation)

-Once your project is setup with MudBlazor you can install the MudCalendar package.
+Once your project is set up with MudBlazor you can install the MudCalendar package.

 ```
 dotnet add package Heron.MudCalendar